prefix-dev/pixi/docs/reference/cli.md

 - `--frozen`: install the environment as defined in the lock file, doesn't update `pixi.lock` if it isn't up-to-date with [manifest file](configuration.md).
 It can also be controlled by the `PIXI_FROZEN` environment variable (example: `PIXI_FROZEN=true`).
 - `--locked`: only install if the `pixi.lock` is up-to-date with the [manifest file](configuration.md)[^1].
 It can also be controlled by the `PIXI_LOCKED` environment variable (example: `PIXI_LOCKED=true`).
 Conflicts with `--frozen`.
 - `--environment <ENVIRONMENT> (-e)`: The environment to run the task in, if none are provided the default environment will be used or a selector will be given to select the right environment.
+- `--clean-env`: Run the task in a clean environment, this will remove all environment variables of the shell environment except for the ones pixi sets.
 ```shell
 pixi run python
 pixi run cowpy "Hey pixi user"